 Clear Star Cache: Empties the stars downloaded from the Internet that were cached on your local hard disk.
-See "Adding Objects 3 (Stars)" on page 130 for information on downloading star data from the Internet.
+See "Adding Objects 3 (Stars)" on page 146 for information on downloading star data from the Internet.

 Note: It is also possible to manually modify the comet, asteroid & satellite databases.
-See "Adding Objects 2 (Multiple Solar System Objects)" on page 130 for more information.
+See "Adding Objects 2 (Multiple Solar System Objects)" on page 146 for more information.

 For objects other than comets, asteroids & satellites, the data does not change as frequently.
-However, there will still be changes to existing databases (for example, the list of Upcoming Events), and occasionally, new databases.
+However, there will still be changes to existing databases, and occasionally, new databases.
 You can check to see if any new data is available by choosing

 LiveSky->Check For Program Updates from the menu.
 This connects you to the updates page on our website.
-If any new databases are available, they will be posted on this page, along with instructions for adding them to your copy of Starry Night Pro 4.5.
+If any new databases are available, they will be posted on this page, along with instructions for adding them to your copy of Starry Night Pro 5.0.

-Now that you know all of the different databases in Starry Night Pro 4.5, we will look at how to get more information on any of the objects in these databases.
+Now that you know all of the different databases in Starry Night Pro 5.0, we will look at how to get more information on any of the objects in these databases.